Marketing91

 Value is a massive term and hence any market that is segmented carries a massive value.
 But from within the segmented market, we have to find out the most valuable targets.

-In the above example of giny and Johnny, a showroom will probably be established in an area which has a lot of residential colonies.
+In the above example of Giny and Johnny, a showroom will probably be established in an area that has a lot of residential colonies.
 This showroom will add value because of the number of walk-ins expected in it.

 This same point can be explained when you try to establish a hotel.
 You want to establish a premium hotel in the city of your choice.
 But within that city, which area do you target?
 If it’s a premium hotel, then you have to target the area which is the most premium.

 Your decisions will be made on the preference of customers.
-So you need to make a targeting strategy which includes customer preference and is based on it.
+So you need to make a targeting strategy that includes customer preference and is based on it.

 Targeting strategy - 3

 In gap analysis, you try to find out gaps in the current market scenario and you then implement plans and strategies to acquire customers who fall within that gap.
 For example – there is hardly anyone using environment-friendly automobiles nowadays.
-So looking at that segment, I launch a targeting strategy which targets people who are environment-friendly and can become my customers.
+So looking at that segment, I launched a targeting strategy that targets people who are environment-friendly and can become my customers.

 For this, my targeting strategy needs to include events and exhibitions on the topic of going green where most of my target customers will be.
 So to make a targeting strategy, you need good market information so that you can conduct your own gap analysis.

 Further to the above steps, there are 3 more ways to further refine the target market strategy.
-You can divide the segment on the basis of three different types of targeting strategy.
+You can divide the segment on the basis of three different types of targeting strategies.

-3. Differentiated target marketing – When you use positioning and differentiate your product from the competition, it can be called as a differentiated target marketing strategy.
+3. Differentiated target marketing – When you use positioning and differentiate your product from the competition, it can be called a differentiated marketing strategy.

-All the above links are different types of target marketing and they give complete information on how a company can carry out the task of targeting their customers.
+All the above links are different types of market targeting strategies and they give complete information on how a company can carry out the task of targeting their customers.

 Overall, within a segment, your target market might change from time to time.
 Your segment may be geographical, but your current target market might be only graded A cities.
 Thus your targeting strategy covers only those areas.